iemkek/SAP_Conversational_AI_Assignments/README.md

 /postCreateBusinessPartner
 ```

-Add the following if statement to the message group:
+Add the following IF statement to the message group by pressing the ADD CONDITION button and typing:

 ```
 IF _sentiment is positive OR _sentiment is very positive